CloudLabsAI-Azure/FabConRTITutorial/Lab_Files/Exercise-1.md

 ### Task 2: Create a Fabric Workspace

+In this task, you will create a workspace to begin working with Real-Time Intelligence.

 1. Now let’s create a workspace with Fabric license.
 Select **Workspaces (1)** from the navigation bar on the left.

 1. Select  **+ New workspace (2)**.